rcghpge/data-3461-ml/README.md

 To run an initial Python development environment there are several methods via Jupyter notebooks, VS Code, PyCharm, Spyder, the Anaconda distribution, or on the command line in Bash.
 For beginner-friendly, Jupyter Notebooks or Anaconda is recommended for a seamless development and workflow environment.

 ---
+## Getting Started
+To get started see Github documentation to install this repository into your local machine: [Cloning a Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?platform=linux&tool=webui)

 ## Python Development Workflow in Bash
 ### Install Python
 If not using Anaconda, install Python directly in Bash: